All-Grain Brewing

 Recent Upgrade - Cord Storage for 110V Outlet with GFCI Natural Gas Hard Piped to Workbench Natural Gas Quick Disconnect for Brewcart via 15' Flex NG Hose Brew Area - Phone, Furnace, Stereo, Cable TV, etc.

-15 Gallon Plastic Fermenters 15 Gallon Plastic Fermenters Closeup of 15 Gallon Fermenter Full with 12 Gallons of Irish Red Ale Brewday 15 Gallons of Rye IPA
+15 Gallon Plastic Fermenters 15 Gallon Plastic Fermenters Closeup of 15 Gallon Fermenter Full with 12 Gallons of Irish Red Ale Results of 11-2008 Big Brew Day with 21 Gallons Clearwater Light Blonde Ale and 12 Gallons BVIP

 Pumping 15 Gallons 212°F Hot Wort Through Counterflow Chiller and Into Awaiting Fermenters Pumping 15 Gallons 212°F Hot Wort Through Counterflow Chiller and Into Awaiting Fermenters Dumping Hops and Trub Afterwards Resulting Beer a Month Later - Rye IPA